IDPetrov93/Second-Mind/INFORMATION_PIPELINE.md

 Documents are immutable.

-Statements preserve original wording.
+Statements are immutable.

-Claims are the primary processing unit.
+Claims are evaluable.

-Evidence is linked to claims.

 Knowledge is revisable.

-Humans remain responsible for decisions.
+Everything remains traceable.